bparzella/secsgem/docs/hsms/connections.rst

 The implementation for the active connection is :class:`secsgem.hsms.connections.HsmsActiveConnection`.
 For the passive connection there are two implementations:

-* :class:`secsgem.hsms.connections.HsmsPassiveConnection` handles only one connection at a time.
+* :class:`secsgem.hsms.connections.HsmsPassiveConnection` handles one connection at a time.
-* :class:`secsgem.hsms.connections.HsmsMultiPassiveConnection` together with :class:`secsgem.hsms.connections.HsmsMultiPassiveServer` handle multiple connections from different peers.

 All connection classes are based on the :class:`secsgem.hsms.connections.HsmsConnection` class, which provides common functionality for all connection types.